J.D. Davis Player Props: Giants vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Blue Jays pitching staff ranks third in MLB.
+- The Blue Jays pitching staff is third in the league with a collective 9.5 strikeouts per nine innings.

-- The Blue Jays' 3.96 team ERA ranks 13th across all MLB pitching staffs.
+- The Blue Jays have a 3.93 team ERA that ranks 10th among all MLB pitching staffs.

-- Blue Jays pitchers combine to rank 25th in baseball in home runs allowed (107 total, 1.3 per game).
+- Blue Jays pitchers combine to give up 108 total home runs at a rate of 1.3 per game (fifth-most in the league).

-- Richards (0-1) starts for the Blue Jays, his third of the season.

-- His most recent appearance came out of the bullpen on Friday when the righty tossed 1 2/3 scoreless innings against the Oakland Athletics while giving up only one hit.

 © 2023 Data Skrive.
 All rights reserved.